Many people ask, “Has a woman ever received the Medal of Honor?”

 Learn more about important figures that changed the course of history:

 Civil War History of Dr. Mary Walker

-Dr. Walker continued to volunteer in hospitals during the Civil War until she made a second petition in January 1864, this time directly to President Lincoln.
+Dr. Walker continued to volunteer in hospitals during the Civil War.
+In January of 1864, she made a second petition for a formal position, this time directly to President Lincoln.

 Thought reluctant, Lincoln granted her request, provided that the men of the Medical Department consented.
 Dr. Walker then traveled to Chattanooga, Tennessee in March 1864, and reported for duty to General George Thomas, commander of the Army of the Cumberland.